jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 Make sure you save the file

+## 10.6 Update the Html
-## 10.6 Update the Html in 'SimpleElementComponent'
+Update the Html in 'SimpleElementComponent'

 Update the HTML to look like this

       const SimpleElementComponent = (props: {